 IES is fortunate to have a wealth of talent as a result of acquiring over 85 companies, many of them leading operators in their regions.
-Currently, 8 of IES' 12 officers, including the Regional Operating Officers, have previously served as presidents of acquired subsidiaries.
+Currently, 8 of IES' 11 officers, including the Regional Operating Officers, have previously served as presidents of acquired subsidiaries.

 The Executive Committee is supplemented by a regional operating structure consisting of five geographically based regions and a residential region.
-The regions are led by Regional Operating Officers ("ROOS") that report directly to the Company's Chief Operating Officer and Chief Executive Officer.
+The regions are led by Regional Operating Officers ("ROOs") that report directly to the Company's Chief Operating Officer and Chief Executive Officer.
 Each ROO is supported by a Regional Controller ("RC") who is responsible for monitoring all financial aspects of operations within their region.
 Together, the ROO and RC maintain control and consistent application of policies and procedures throughout the Company.
 They provide a control environment to address financial operating results and concerns and carry out company initiatives.

 At the end of each quarter, the regions host a series of quarterly review meetings called "Home and Away" meetings.
 The CEO, COO, CFO, Regional Operating Officers and the Presidents of the subsidiaries attend these Home & Away meetings.
 Every other quarter, regions conduct these meetings at or near their "home" locations and on opposite quarters, attend an "away" meeting at the home office in Houston.
 These meetings facilitate face-to-face sharing of results, events, opportunities and concerns, allowing for sharing of best practices and cross-selling among the subsidiaries.
-Below is an overview of IES' senior officers who comprise the Executive Committee.